hillsar13/UFOs/README.md

 # UFOs

 ## Overview of Analysis
-The purpose of this project was to take our previous created, dynamic workpage and provide a more in-depth analysis of UFO sightings.
+The purpose of this project was to take our previously created workpage and provide a more in-depth analysis of UFO sightings.
 The intent was to allow users the opportunity to filter for multiple criteria at the same time (date, city, state, country, & shape).

 ## Results
-The outcome of our work provides the user the opoprtunity to filter for multiple criteria, as exhibited in the following screenshot of the page.:
+The outcome of our work provides the user the opoprtunity to filter for multiple criteria, as exhibited in the following screenshot of the page:

 <img width="1373" alt="Screen Shot 2022-03-14 at 12 04 31 PM" src="https://user-images.githubusercontent.com/95551195/158233777-0e7522ea-1d76-49c7-ba68-af35f148002b.png">